 - How do financial advisors get a higher response rate with prospects they are messaging over LinkedIn or other social media platforms such as Facebook?

-- How do I rebut back when a prospect rejects me without sounding tacky or pushy?
+- What is the best way to rebut back when a prospect rejects me without sounding tacky or pushy?

 - How do I avoid getting used and abused for my knowledge with a breadcrumbing prospect that I want to impress and get as a client?